 Honorary Clinical Research Associate

 - Specialist Trainee in Ophthalmology, Oxford deanery

-Samantha's research aims to develop gene therapy for patients with end-stage retinal degenerations.
+Samantha's background is in clinical ophthalmology and she is currently a specialist registrar at the Oxford Eye hospital with a subspecialist interest in medical retina disorders.
+Her research aims to develop gene therapy for patients with end-stage retinal degenerations.
 These conditions such as retinitis pigmentosa affect about 1 in 3000 people with a significant proportion having extensive visual loss and blindness.

 As a Wellcome Trust funded research fellow in the groups of Professor Robert MacLaren and Professor Mark Hankins, Samantha is investigating the role of optogenetics in gene therapy.
 This aims to make residual cells in the degenerate retina light-sensitive which could potentially restore visual function.